dwhitena/qcon-ai-docker-workshop/getting_started/README.md

 # Getting started with Docker

-Ideally, we should be creating ML applications that produce preditable behavior, regardless of where they are deployed.
+Ideally, we should be creating ML applications that produce predictable behavior, regardless of where they are deployed.
 [Docker](https://www.docker.com/) can be utilized to accomplish this goal.

 The below sections help you understand why Docker is useful in this context and some of the jargon associated with Docker.
 It will also walk you through installation and basic use of Docker: